About Our Committees

 The CIVIC ENGAGEMENT and OUTREACH Committee endeavors to educate our members about “issues that affect the well-being of individuals, families, and communities by providing opportunities and resources to meet and address needs through volunteering”.
 Many opportunities to volunteer are provided by the following DWC projects:

 TOWN OF Haymarket: DWC members offer their services and their gardening expertise to create an eye-catching garden to surround the Town of Haymarket sign outside the Town Hall.
 DWC members create and maintain the “Pinwheel Garden”, which calls attention to domestic abuse, on the Town’s Main Street.
 DWC also participates in “Haymarket Day”, the Town’s celebration of community and goodwill.
-DWC members help decorate the Town Hall for the holiday season as well as the Haymarket Museum, which has been repurposed as a trendy new art gallery and crafting venue.
+DWC members help decorate the Town Hall for the holiday season and participate in the Haymarket Holiday Tree Lighting.

-Holiday Baskets for Home-bound Seniors: During December, DWC members donate items and prepare baskets of treats and practical items to two home-bound senior citizens.
+Holiday Baskets for Home-bound Seniors: During December, DWC members donate items and prepare baskets of holiday treats and practical items for home-bound senior citizens.
+The baskets are distributed to needy senior and veteran clients through “Volunteer Prince William”.

 Outreach to the Homeless in Partnership with “Feeding Friends” of Gainesville United Methodist Church: DWC members collect gloves, scarves, socks, and hats to donate to GUMC ministry.
 Other items donated include batteries and blankets.

 Knitting For the Homeless: members meet informally weekly to knit scarves to donate to residents of local homeless camps.
-This project will expand to crocheting shawls and lap afghans to be donated to the Cancer Center in Gainesville.
+This year, this project will expand to crocheting Octopi for NICU babies.

-Haymarket Regional Food Pantry: DWC members support the Haymarket Regional Food Pantry by participating in their fundraising events and by volunteering to work at the facility.
+Haymarket Regional Food Pantry: DWC members support the Haymarket Regional Food Pantry by participating in their fundraising events, making donations of food and money and by volunteering to work at the facility.
+We also supply items for “Birthday Bags” and school supplies for their clients.

-Carried To Full Term: DWC members provide funding and volunteer support to Carried To Full Term, a local non-profit that provides a safe, long term residence and life skills instruction for mothers in crisis as a result of pregnancy.
+Carried To Full Term: DWC members provide volunteer support to Carried To Full Term, a local non-profit that provides safe, long-term residence and life skills instruction for mothers in crisis as a result of pregnancy.

 Gainesville Health and Rehabilitation Center: DWC members sponsor and attend the monthly Bunco at Gainesville Health and Rehabilitation Center in Gainesville.
 Members write cheerful greeting cards to the residents; both staff and residents are provided with snacks and treats three times a year.